 What exactly is a CE marking?

 Contrary to the commonly used terminology, CE is not a certificate.
-If the CE mark is affixed to the product, it conforms with the health, safety, and quality standards of EU’s New Approach directives.
+If the CE mark is affixed to the product, it conforms with the health, safety, and quality standards of the EU’s New Approach directives.
 The requirements indicated in the directives differ for individual groups of goods.

 The affixing of the CE mark is the manufacturer’s responsibility.
 In addition, in the case of placing the product on the European Economic Area (EEA) market – the importer’s.
 The CE marking only applies to selected product groups.